 4> start or restart sl-drx-InactivityTimer for the corresponding Source Layer-2 ID and Destination Layer-2 ID pair in the first slot after SCI reception.

+NOTE: If a TB is associated to unicast and this TB is the first TB of a logical channel which associated LCID is equal to 0 or 1, start or restart sl-drx-InactivityTimer for the corresponding Source Layer-2 ID and Destination Layer-2 ID pair in the first slot after SCI reception.

 3> if Destination Layer-1 ID of the SCI (i.e., 2nd stage SCI) is equal to the 16 LSB of the intended Destination Layer-1 ID and the cast type indicator in the SCI is set to groupcast: